Pacifism in the United States

-The interwar years saw the US fade from the world stage, as a tariff economy, protectionism, and unregulated capitalism became the dominant economic force.
-The result was the Wall Street crash of 1929 leading to the Great Depression.
-Pacifism remained a major force through the depression.
-During World War II, US policy was threaded between Franklin D. Roosevelt desire to support for the allies and non-interventionists leading to policies such as the Lend-Lease Act.
-This changed following the Attack on Pearl Harbor, in which the US became fully involved with the war.
-The Civil rights movement was led by nonviolent direct action, that championed pacifism, drawing influence from the works on individuals such as Mahatma Gandhi and by the Indian National Congress.
+The interwar years saw the US avoid the world stage, as economic protectionism, and unregulated capitalism became the dominant economic forces.
+During the Great Depression in the United States opposition to war was a major force.
+Bitter debates took place in 1939-1941 about presidential proposals to help the United Kingdom in its war against Nazi Germany.
+Franklin D. Roosevelt's desire to help out overpowered the non-interventionists leading to policies such as the Lend-Lease Act.
+Japan's Attack on Pearl Harbor in December 1941 silenced all pacifist rhetoric.

+The Civil rights movement of the 1960s was led by nonviolent direct action, that championed pacifism, drawing influence from the ideas of India's Mahatma Gandhi.
 Civil rights leader Martin Luther King Jr., who used or approved direct action tactics such as boycotts, felt that the goal of nonviolent direct action was to "create such a crisis and foster such a tension" as to demand a response.

-After World War II a major political realignment occurred, the previous European great powers were greatly weakened, and the US having avoided most direct damage from the war was one of the largest economies in the world.
-The other major power being the Soviet Union.
-Following this, the US would develop an interventionist foreign policy during the Cold War, funding and directly engaging with various conflicts.
-The US became directly involved in the First Indochina War, and Vietnam War, after the 1954 Geneva Conference.
-As the military situation in Vietnam deteriorated and thousands of people were drafted, an anti-war movement emerged until the removal of US soldiers in 1973, the hippie movement also emerged.
+After World War II the European great powers were greatly weakened, and the US became by far the largest economy in the world.
+The anti-capitalist pro-Communist enemy was the Soviet Union.
+With encouragement from London, Washington developed an interventionist foreign policy during the Cold War, funding and directly engaging with various conflicts.
+The US became directly involved in the Korean War, and Vietnam War.
+As the military situation in Vietnam deteriorated and thousands of people were drafted, an anti-war movement emerged until the removal of US soldiers in 1973.
 During the 1980s and 1990s and the anti-nuclear movement and anti-nuclear proliferation movements advocated against Nuclear war.
-The Nuclear Freeze campaign and Beyond War movement sought to educate the public on the inherent risks of Ronald Reagan's militaristic policies.
-During the War on Terror, pacifistic movements would oppose the wars on the grounds of humanitarian violence.
-Although initially marginal the anti-war movement would grow in the following decades.
+After the terrorist attack in 2001, the U.S. fought a war on terror in the Middle East.
+Small pacifistic movements opposed the wars.
 Opposition to Israeli violence against Palestinians is also a common movement among American pacificists.
 Modern pacificism in the United States is led by both political and religious organizations such as the American Civil Liberties Union and the Catholic Peace Fellowship.